Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |CBC with Differential||√

-a See text for details on recommended laboratory tests to obtain.
+a See text for details on recommended laboratory tests to perform.

-b Readiness for ARV adherence is assessed prior to starting ART.
-If abacavir is being considered as part of the regimen, send HLA-B*5701 testing prior to initiation of that ARV and choose an alternative ARV if HLA-B*5701 is positive (see Abacavir in Appendix A: Pediatric Antiretroviral Drug Information).
-Genotype resistance testing is recommended if not already performed (see Antiretroviral Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
-Send tests appropriate to the toxicities expected from each patient’s ART regimen and history (see text).
+b A patient’s ability to adhere to an ARV regimen is assessed prior to starting ART.
+When ABC is being considered as part of the regimen, send HLA-B*5701 testing prior to initiating ABC and choose an alternative ARV drug if the patient is HLA-B*5701 positive (see the Abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).
+Genotype resistance testing is recommended if it has not already been performed (see Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
+Send tests that are appropriate for the toxicity profile that is associated with the patient’s ARV regimen and the patient’s medical history (see text).

-d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy and have CD4 cell values well above the threshold for opportunistic infection risk, sustained viral suppression, and stable clinical status for more than 2 to 3 years.
-Viral load testing every 3 to 4 months is generally recommended to monitor ARV adherence.
+d CD4 cell count, CBC, and chemistries can be monitored less frequently (every 6–12 months) in children and youth who are adherent to therapy, who have CD4 cell count values that are well above the threshold for OI risk, and who have had sustained virologic suppression and stable clinical status for more than 2–3 years.
+Viral load testing every 3–4 months is generally recommended to monitor ARV adherence.

-e If lipids have been abnormal in the past, more frequent monitoring might be needed.
+e If lipid levels have been abnormal in the past, more frequent monitoring may be needed.
 For patients treated with TDF, more frequent urinalysis should be considered.

-g Random plasma glucose collected in a gray top tube.
+h Random plasma glucose is collected in a gray-top blood collection tube or other designated tube.

-Key to Acronyms: ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; TDF = tenofovir disoproxil fumarate
+Key: 3TC = lamivudine; ABC = abacavir; ART = antiretroviral therapy; ARV = antiretroviral; CBC = complete blood count; CD4 = CD4 T lymphocyte; FTC = emtricitabine; HBV = hepatitis B virus; OI = opportunistic infection; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate

 a Smaller volumes for children can be accommodated.